shaunhwq/video_stabilizer/README.md

 ## Avenues for improvement

-1. Let user choose downsize factor, super large images x2 not enough.
-2. Add other feature matching options (GFTT with LK optical flow, ORB features etc)
+1. Add other feature matching options (GFTT with LK optical flow, ORB features etc)
-3. Use other video writing libraries for better output video quality
+2. Use other video writing libraries for better output video quality
-4. Pyramidal homography estimation with weighted averaging to merge the obtained homography matrix?
+3. Pyramidal homography estimation with weighted averaging to merge the obtained homography matrix?